-The following table which is taken from the 'Standing Orders for University Functional Buildings and Sites' indicates the division of responsibilities for the operation and maintenance of the listed services.
+The following table which is taken from the Estates Regulations (current edition) indicates the division of responsibilities for the operation and maintenance of the listed services.
 The list is not exhaustive and is intended as a guide only.
 Designers should check with the UED Project Manager if in doubt.